GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

   - Make sure that only highly secure means are used when accessing the server for administration purposes; using the most recent SSH server package is a no-brainer, we also suggest to configure it to deny login as a root user and disable password authentication (use public key instead), and move its listener to a port different from the standart TCP 22

-  - The system must be backed up on regular basis; frequency may depend on data velocity and volume, but keep in mind that in case of a compromised system restoring from a backed up copy predating the incident may become the only option to ensure its integrity without losing months (even years) of work, and often a lot of time may pass since intrusion before security alarms will be triggered; keep in mind that backups on itself is a high priority target for potential intruder, and thus must be properly secured (locked up and/or encrypted); that includes controls of the system conducting back up as well to prevent manipulations with the state of the protected resource (i.e. to prevent restoring system to pre-patched state with a known vulnerability)
+  - The system must be backed up on regular basis; frequency may depend on data velocity and volume, but keep in mind that in case of a compromised system restoring from a backed up copy predating the incident may become the only option to ensure its integrity without losing months (even years) of work, and often a lot of time may pass since intrusion before security alarms will be triggered; moreover, as backups on itself is a high priority target for potential intruder, they thus must be properly secured (locked up and/or encrypted); that includes controls of the system conducting back up as well to prevent manipulations with state of the protected resource (i.e. to prevent restoring system to a pre-patched state with a known vulnerability)

 ## Ongoing Security Audits